ibm-cloud-docs/activity-tracker/at_events_rc.md

 {: caption="Table 1.
 Actions that generate events" caption-side="top"}

-##  Events for managing API keys that are associated to a service instance
+##  Events for managing aliases that are associated to a service instance
 {: #rc_alias}

+An alias is a connection between your IAM-managed service within a resource group and an application within an org or a space.

 The following table lists the actions that generate an event: